lukequest/mariadb-transact/README.md

 mariadb-transact
 ================

-A transaction manager for the node.js MariaSQL module.
+A transaction manager for the node.js MariaSQL module that uses promises.

 ## Usage